Hierarchical Overlapping Belief Estimation by Structured Matrix Factorization: Conclusion

 \section{Conclusion}

 In this paper, we proposed a new class of NMF, where the structure of parts is already known (or assumed to follow some generic form).
-Specifically, we introduced a belief mixture matrix $B$, and proposed a novel \emph{Belief Structured Matrix Factorization} algorithm, called BSMF, to separate overlapping beliefs from large volumes of user-generated messages.
-The factorization could be briefly formulated as $X^{MS}\approx UBM^\top$, where $B$ is known.
-The results on synthetic datasets and three real-world Twitter events show that our algorithm could consistently outperform baselines by a great margin.
-We believe this paper could seed a research direction on automatically separating data sets according to arbitrary belief structures to enable more in-depth understanding of social groups, attitudes, and narrative on social media.
+Specifically, we introduced a belief structure matrix $\mathbf{B}$, and proposed a novel \emph{Belief Structured Matrix Factorization} algorithm, called BSMF, to separate overlapping, hierarchically structured beliefs from large volumes of user-generated messages.
+The factorization could be briefly formulated as $\mathbf{X}^{MS}\approx \mathbf{UBM}^\top$, where $\mathbf{B}$ is known.
+The model is tested on a synthetic dataset.
+Further evaluations are conducted on real-world Twitter events.
+The results show that our algorithm consistently outperform baselines by a great margin.
+We believe this paper could seed a research direction on automatically separating data sets according to arbitrary belief structures to enable more in-depth understanding of social groups, attitudes, and narratives on social media.